-If you are in an assumption that it’s a day or a month’s process, then let me tell you it might even take your application a time period of 2-3 years to get a green tick from the authorities.
+If you are under the assumption that it’s a day or a month process, then let me tell you it might even take your application a time period of 2-3 years to get a green tick from the authorities.
 The examiner would not straight away approve it, it will need a lot of refining as time passes.
 You might have to carry out a lot of revisions.

 Let us go into detail.

 The specification would be a collection of information on what makes your application different from all the other existing concepts in the market.
 It should be so clear that even a novice can understand how to create the app from scratch and what are the important aspects without seeking your help.
 You also need to disclose the best mode of creating this application.